 By the time the cable crane was in place, work on fabricating the steel sections of the bridge had begun offsite.
-These pre-fabricated steel sections will be brought to Tintagel Castle in spring 2019 and slotted into position, recreating the historic link between the mainland and island one piece at a time.
+These pre-fabricated steel sections will be brought to Tintagel Castle and slotted into position, recreating the historic link between the mainland and island one piece at a time.

 The bridge is due to be completed in summer 2019.

 English Heritage launches a competition to find the design for the new footbridge at Tintagel Castle.

 Ney & Partners and William Matthews Associates are announced as the winners of the competition.

 Cornwall Council grants planning permission for the new bridge.